hputnam/Geoduck_handbook/Geoduck_aquaculture.md

 <img src="Geoduck_aquaculture.assets/hatchery_cartoon.JPG" width="500">

   > *FOOD FOR THOUGHT*: The table and cartoon above demonstrate the timing and significance of the hatchery relative to the grow-out period.
-As one can see, the hatchery presents a short window (5-7 months) relative to the entire life history of geoduck (up to 168 years) and the market timeline (up tp 7 years).
+As one can see, the hatchery presents a short window (5-7 months) relative to the entire life history of geoduck (up to 168 years) and the market timeline (up tp 7 years!!).
   >
   > **Think...** considering this short opportunity when animals are succeptible (young stages of development) and in the hands of hatchery technicians, what stradegies can be implemented to enhance production?
   >
-  > (*review 'II.2 Future Solution: Stress Priming' for our stradegy!*)
+  > Review 'II.2 Future Solution: Stress Priming'!

 # <span style="color:Green">**II.
 Broodstock & Spawning Enhancment Stradegies**</span>